Domestic Violence Lawyers in Naples, Florida

 There are many potential defenses to domestic violence charges or accusations.
 If you are facing domestic violence charges, your domestic violence lawyer will take the time to listen to your story, and help you build your case.
 Here are some potential domestic violence defenses:

 - Self-Defense.
 If you feared for your safety or life and struck or touched a family member to protect yourself or others, self-defense may be a valid domestic violence defense.
 However, if you escalated a situation, or started the conflict or violence, self-defense may not be a valid defense.

 - False Allegations.
 Sometimes a person accuses their partner or family member of domestic violence because they want to protect themselves in a child custody battle.
 If you believe you are being accused of domestic violence because you are going through a divorce or because you believe you partner wants a favorable child custody ruling, you may be able to present this as your defense.
-A Naples, Florida domestic violence lawyer at the Robert Foley Law Firm may be able to cross-examine the person accusing you of domestic battery or take a close look at statements he or she had made, to identify places where the story changed.
+A Naples, Florida domestic violence lawyer at Foley & Wilson Law Firm may be able to cross-examine the person accusing you of domestic battery or take a close look at statements he or she had made, to identify places where the story changed.

 - Lack of Evidence.
 In many domestic violence cases, there simply isn’t enough evidence to result in a conviction.
-A skilled domestic violence lawyer in Naples, Florida at the Foley Law Firm can look closely at the evidence against you and fight to help you get the best possible outcome for your case.
+A skilled domestic violence lawyer in Naples, Florida at Foley & Wilson Law Firm can look closely at the evidence against you and fight to help you get the best possible outcome for your case.

 These are just some possible defenses that your domestic violence lawyer may be able to use if you have been charged, arrested, or accused of domestic violence.
 The key thing to remember is that you have rights and are innocent until proven guilty.
 Reach out to the Naples, Florida domestic violence lawyer at Foley & Wilson Law Firm today to protect your innocence, your freedom, your reputation, and your future.
 Call 239-984-9115.